DUT-lujunyu/dut-lujunyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a second-year Ph.D. student at the School of Computer Science and Technology, Dalian University of Technology, supervised by [Prof. Hongfei Lin](https://scholar.google.com/citations?hl=zh-CN&user=kV68br0AAAAJ).
+I am currently a third-year Ph.D. student at the School of Computer Science and Technology, Dalian University of Technology, supervised by [Prof. Hongfei Lin](https://scholar.google.com/citations?hl=zh-CN&user=kV68br0AAAAJ).
 My research interests lie in natural language processing, text mining, and AI security.
 I am particularly interested in detecting hate speech and hateful memes prevalent on social platforms by developing novel deep learning methods, specifically large language models, for semantic analysis.
 I also have a fortunate opportunity to work with [Prof. Roy Ka-Wei Lee](https://scholar.google.com/citations?user=uQxdOlsAAAAJ) at Singapore University of Technology and Design.